Family history and inherited cancer genes

 These faults can make a cell stop working properly.
 It may then become cancerous and divide and grow uncontrollably.
 Most gene changes happen during our lifetime but some can be inherited from a parent.

 Most cancers are caused by gene faults that develop during our lifetime.
-They may happen as we get older due to random mistakes when a cell is dividing.
+They usually happen as we get older due to random mistakes when a cell is dividing.
 Or they may happen because of something we are exposed to, such as cigarette smoke or sunlight.
 Doctors call these things carcinogens.

 We inherit genes from both our parents.
-If a parent has a gene fault then each child has a 1 in 2 chance (50%) of inheriting it.
-So some children will have the faulty gene and an increased risk of developing cancer and some children won’t.
+If a parent has a gene fault, then each child has a 1 in 2 chance (50%) of inheriting it.
+So, some children will have the faulty gene and an increased risk of developing cancer and some children won’t.

-Being born with one inherited faulty gene doesn’t mean that a person will definitely get cancer.
+Being born with inherited faulty genes doesn’t mean that a person will definitely get cancer.
 But they have a higher risk of developing particular types of cancer than other people.
 They are also more likely to develop cancer at a younger age.
 Doctors call this having a genetic predisposition to cancer.
 For a cancer to develop, further gene changes (mutations) need to happen.
 This usually happens over many years.